chrissoncrant/static_site_generator/README.md

     http://localhost:8888 (local machine)
 -   We open a browser and navigate to http://localhost:8888 to view the rendered site

-### How the Generator Works
--   It will assume valid Markdown to parse:
+-   It will assume valid Markdown Parsing:
     -   Blocks are separated by two lines; lines separated by one line will be considered part of the same block.
     -   excessive spaces in the middle of single lines will not be altered.
+-   Supported Inline Markdown Parsing:
+    -   italics
+    -   bold
+    -   code
+    -   images
+    -   links
+-   Supported Block Markdown Parsing:
+    -   paragraph
+    -   heading
+    -   code
+    -   quote
+    -   list (ordered and unordered)

+### How the Generator Works
 -   Delete everything in /public directory
 -   Copy static site assets (HTML template, images, CSS, etc.) to the /public directory.